-Planning a Toronto or Oshawa breast reconstruction surgery
+Planning a Toronto or Whitby breast reconstruction surgery

 A breast reconstruction surgery can be discussed as soon as a person is diagnosed with breast cancer.
 Ideally, our enhancement team at Avenue Plastic Surgery will work together with the surgical oncologist to develop a strategy that places the patient in the best condition for reconstruction.

 After an evaluation of the patient’s health, we can explain the options available for reconstruction surgery, the risks and limitations and possible aesthetic outcomes.
 Post-mastectomy breast reconstruction is designed to improve physical appearance, the fit of clothing, and a person’s self-confidence, but it’s important to remember that the goal is improvement, not perfection.
 Beautiful, natural results can be achieved, however, each patient’s anatomy and parameters will be unique.

 What happens after a breast reconstruction surgery?

 Patients have reported feeling tired and sore for approximately a week or two after their reconstruction surgery.
 Depending on the complexity of the surgery, patients are typically able to go home within two to five days, post-operation.
 Discomfort can be managed with prescription medication prescribed by Dr. Golger or Dr. Romy.
 Detailed postoperative guidelines will be provided to you for your comfort as well as your safety.
 It is important to avoid any strenuous physical activities, heavy lifting and sexual activity until cleared by your surgeons.